 A RESPONDENT MAY NOT REQUEST PRICING INFORMATION IN PROPOSALS BE HELD IN CONFIDENCE.

-Completion of the Form and Agency’s acceptance of Respondent’s submission does not guarantee the agency will grant Respondent’s request for confidentiality.
+Completion of the Form and Agency’s acceptance of Respondent’s submission does not guarantee the Agency will grant Respondent’s request for confidentiality.
 The Agency may reject Respondent’s Proposal entirely in the event Respondent requests confidentiality and does not submit a fully completed Form or requests confidentiality for portions of its Proposal that are improper under the RFP.

 Please provide the information in the table below.
 Respondent may add additional lines if necessary or add additional pages using the same format as the table below.